oracle/weblogic-kubernetes-operator/kubernetes/hands-on-lab/README.md

 A WebLogic domain can be located either in a persistent volume (PV) or in a Docker image.
 There are advantages to both approaches, and sometimes there are technical limitations of various cloud providers that may make one approach better suited to your needs.
 See
 [Choose a model](https://oracle.github.io/weblogic-kubernetes-operator/userguide/managing-domains/choosing-a-model/).

 This tutorial uses the Docker image with the WebLogic domain inside the image deployment.
-This means that all the artefacts and domain-related files are stored within the image.
+This means that all the artifacts and domain-related files are stored within the image.
 There is no central, shared domain folder from the pods.
 This is similar to the standard installation topology where you distribute your domain to different hosts to scale out Managed Servers.
 The main difference is that by using a container-packaged WebLogic domain, you don't need to use the pack/unpack mechanism to distribute domain binaries and configuration files between multiple hosts.

 ![](images/wlsonk8s.domain-home-in-image.png)